OxfordDemSci/dgg-www/www/public_html/md/about.md

 <h5 class="fw-bold"> Digital Gender Gap Indicators</h5>

 <p>
-Our approach leverages online big data from the Facebook Marketing Application Programming Interface (API) in combination with different development indicators from sources such as the World Bank and the United Nations (UN) to estimate global digital gender gaps (GG) in internet and mobile phone use.
-The full details of the data and methods used to generate the estimates shown in the maps on this website are described in "Using facebook ad data to track the global digital gender gap"
+Our approach leverages online digital trace data from the Facebook Marketing Application Programming Interface (API) in combination with different development indicators from sources such as the World Bank and the United Nations (UN) to estimate global digital gender gaps (GG) in internet and mobile phone use.
+The full details of the data and methods used to generate the estimates shown in the maps on this website are described in "Using Facebook ad data to track the global digital gender gap"
 <a href="https://doi.org/10.1016/j.worlddev.2018.03.007" target="_blank">(Fatehkia et al. 2018)</a>.
 </p>